pubsubdb/pubsubdb/docs/architecture.md

 - 0: N/A (the flow has fewer activities than the collation key)

 This structured approach empowers a quick understanding of the job's current state from a mere glance at the collation key.
 Moreover, two special digits, 1 and 2, are designated for 'bookending' subordinated workflows, a design decision that streamlines the expression of a composite job state.
 For example, a composite state of `36636146636626` tells us that two separate workflows, Flow A and Flow B, have concluded successfully, where Activity 5 in Flow A spawned Flow B, and the latter returned its response successfully.

+The Collation Service employs an ascending string sorting methodology to counter the absence of a sibling node order guarantee in a Directed Acyclic Graph (DAG).
+Despite the trigger being the first element in the graph, it could be placed fifth alphabetically, as seen in the following sequence:

+ `quick => brown => fox => (jumped|(slept => ate))`

+The sorted ids for this chain of activities would translate to:

+ `["ate", "brown", "fox", "jumped", "quick", "slept"]`

+Consequently, the collation key updates to `999969000000000` upon the trigger activity's completion.

+With this foundational understanding, we can explore a few examples.
+Consider the collation key `968969000000000`, which signifies that the `quick` and `brown` activities have *completed* and `fox` is currently *started*.
+The collation key undergoes continual updates as the job progresses, mirroring the state changes of the activities until the job's completion.

+Conversely, a collation key like `766366000000000` symbolizes an *error* state.
+The `ate` activity returned an error, and the `jumped` activity was *skipped*, with all other activities concluding normally.
+The system, aware of no other active activity, completes the job, albeit in an error state.

 ## Scalability Benefits
 ### Fan-out Scalability